Back to Courses

 • Introduction to using power analysis to reveal secrets

-This module is five days long and as there is a lot to cover they are full days starting at 9am and finishing at 5pm.
+This course is five days long and as there is a lot to cover they are full days starting at 9:30am and finishing at 5pm.
 During the day we have at least two breaks.
-The module needs a minimum of 6 students and will never have more than 16.
-The module ends with an optional practical assessment, if you complete the tasks required you get a certificate recognising your success.
-Everyone who attends the full module also gets an attendance certificate.
+The course needs a minimum of 6 students and will never have more than 16.
+The course ends with an optional practical assessment, if you complete the tasks required you get a certificate recognising your success.
+Everyone who attends the full course also gets an attendance certificate.

 The classroom is well appointed, has good WiFi and hot and cold drinks, its spacious, comfortable, has plenty of power sockets, lots of natural light, and is wheelchair friendly.
 The course is delivered in English and digital versions of slides and handouts will be provided where appropriate.